What Is a Social Media Marketer? And How to Become One

 How much do social media marketers make?

 Jobs in social media are projected to grow as social media usage for individuals and businesses continues to increase.
-Social media users are expected to rise to 4.4 billion globally in 2025 [1].
+According to Sprout Social, there are estimated to be 5.17 billion social media users in 2024 [1].

 How to become a social media marketer